yasser-sulaiman/qr_maker-with-kivy/README.md

-# qr_maker-with-kivy
+# QR Code Maker With Kivy and Python
-Qr maker GUI converts any url/number/string to qr code with few lines of python code it only requires two inputs
+Qr maker GUI converts any url/number/string to qr code with few lines of python code it only requires two inputs:

-1- Link: the string we want to convert
+* Link: the string we want to convert
-2- Name of QR: what we want to save our qr as.
+* Name of QR: what we want to save our qr as.